haproxy/haproxy/doc/lua-api/index.rst

   Contain a table with the attached servers.
 The table is indexed by server name, and each server entry is an object of type :ref:`server_class`.

+.. js:attribute:: Proxy.stktable

+  Contains a stick table object attached to the proxy.

 .. js:attribute:: Proxy.listeners

   Contain a table with the attached listeners.
 The table is indexed by listener